grnet/pythia/README.md

 ## How to Use

 1. Setup your application's environment so that you are able to run `python manage.py runserver`
 2. Install `pythia` as shown above
-3. export `DJANGO_SETTINGS_MODULE` equal to your django's settings, e.g. `myproject.settings`
+3. export `DJANGO_SETTINGS_MODULE` to your django's settings, e.g. `export DJANGO_SETTINGS_MODULE=myproject.settings`
 4. Under your project's root, run `"export PYTHONPATH=$PYTHONPATH:${PWD}"`
 5. Run `pythia`